Disability and Dyslexia Service

 • Ensuring access to course materials in alternative formats (e.g. Braille)

-• Providing educational support workers (e.g. note-takers, readers, library assistants)
+• Providing non-specialist support workers (e.g. note-takers, readers, library assistants)

-• Mentoring support for students with mental health issues and conditions on the autistic spectrum.
+• Mentoring support for students with mental health difficulties and conditions on the autistic spectrum.

-We support all Queen Mary students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
-We also offer training for staff, see here for more information about upcoming events.
+We support all QMUL students: full-time, part-time, undergraduate, postgraduate, UK and international at all campuses and all sites.
+We also offer training for staff, please contact us for information.

-The DDS is based on the second floor of the Francis Bancroft Building at the Mile End Campus.
+The DDS is based on the third floor of the Francis Bancroft Building at the Mile End Campus (Francis Bancroft Building, room 3.06).

-If you think that we might be able to support you, please do not hesitate to contact us: dds@qmul.ac.uk.
+If you think that we might be able to support you, please do not hesitate to contact the Disability and Dyslexia via email.